We'd love to hear from you! 608-968-1311 or txt 608-482-5622

 Mixing in fresh with the dish of Herb Salad™ each day ensures that your pet has access to all herbs.
 This is important, and necessary, for them to successfully ward off health issues and deficiencies in the earliest stages.

-Understanding the why and how animals instinctively knowing how to self- medicate, should make it easier to comprehend the effectiveness and abilities of a multi-herb blend such as Twin Beaks® Aviary's Herb Salad™.
+Understanding why and how an animal instinctively knows how to 'self- medicate' and maintain their own wellness, should make it easier to understand the effectiveness and abilities of a multi-herb blend such as Twin Beaks® Aviary's Herb Salad™.
+Herb Salad™ is paramount to a healthy pet keeping well, and an ill pet getting better.

 Recommended recourses: